JoseRoca/WinFBX/docs/Graphics/CImageCtx Class.md

 # <a name="GetImageWidth"></a>GetImageWidth

-Gets the with of the image, in pixels, currently loaded in the **CImageCtx** control.
+Gets the width of the image, in pixels, currently loaded in the **CImageCtx** control.

 ```
 FUNCTION GetImageWidth () AS LONG